huggingface/blog/boost-wav2vec2-with-n-gram.md

 ls kenlm/build/bin
 ```

-Great, as we can see that the executable functions have successfully
+Great, as we can see, the executable functions have successfully
 been built under `kenlm/build/bin/`.

 KenLM by default computes an *n-gram* with [Kneser-Ney